CodingPerson/PEARL/README.md

 #### Run on New Datasets
 Our method can be easily applied to new datasets, to do that: \
-&nbsp;1.Prepare an utterance corpus `dataset.txt` with attribute values `tlabels.txt` and an attribute value name file `classes.txt` under `data/datasets` folder.
+1. Prepare an utterance corpus `dataset.txt` with attribute values `tlabels.txt` and an attribute value name file `classes.txt` under `data/datasets` folder.

-1. Place the new dataset in `data/datasets` folder, following the instructions.
+2. Follow the reproduce steps.